-This biotope is recorded from locations that are judged to range from very exposed, moderately exposed or exposed (Connor et al., 2004), while Dommasnes, (1969) recorded Corallina officinalis turfs from very wave sheltered areas in Norway.
+This biotope is recorded from locations that range from very exposed, to sheltered (Connor et al., 2004), while Dommasnes, (1969) recorded Corallina officinalis turfs from very wave sheltered areas in Norway.
 Colonies of Lithophyllum incrustans appear to thrive in conditions exposed to strong water movement.
 Irvine & Chamberlain (1994) observe that the species is best developed on wave exposed shores.
-The degree of wave exposure influences wave height, as in more exposed areas with a longer fetch waves would be predicted to be higher.
 As this biotope occurs across a range of exposures, this was therefore considered to indicate, by proxy, that biotopes in the middle of the wave exposure range would tolerate either an increase or decrease in significant wave height at the pressure benchmark.

 Sensitivity assessment.
 The biotope is found across a range of wave exposures, mid-range populations are considered to have 'High' resistance to a change in significant wave height at the pressure benchmark.
-Resilience is assessed as 'High', by default, and the biotope is considered 'Not sensitive'.
+Resilience is assessed as 'High' (by default) and the biotope is considered 'Not sensitive' at the benchmark level.